Chicago’s Historic Bridgeport and Back of the Yards Neighborhoods

 GREAT ART IN BRIDGEPORT

-Zhou B Art Center: This is a great loft building housing artist’s studios and galleries.
+Zhou B Art Center: At 1029 W 35th St., is the Zhou B Foundation established by the well-known artists, the Zhou Brothers.
+This is a great loft building housing artists’ studios and galleries.
 They host regular monthly art walks on the 3rd Friday and special curated exhibitions showcasing works in various media from local and international artists.
-It is located at 1029 W. 35th St. and like the Bridgeport Arts Center is located in a former Spiegel building.
+Like the nearby Bridgeport Arts Center, it is located in a former Spiegel building.
 It is also open for special events and weddings.
+The Zhou B Secret Garden, nearby on Morgan St., is also a venue for special events and weddings.

 Zhou B Art Center